featurist/pogoscript/index.md

 # Whaa?

-Pogoscript is a programming language that emphasises readability, is friendly to domain specific languages and compiles to regular Javascript.
+Pogoscript is a programming language that has amazing concurrency primitives, emphasises readability and compiles to regular Javascript.

 # Examples!